tenstorrent/whisper/README.md

 produce an effective read value.
 The default value of the mask (0xf800_0000 for rv32) makes the most significant 5 bits of TDATA1 visible and clears the remaining bits.

+### clear_tdata1_when_disabled
+When set to true, clear the bits of TDATA1 CSR (except for type and dmode) whenever a CSR instruction attempts to write it and the incoming type field is "disabled".

 ###  perf_count_atomic_load_store
 When true, the lr/sc instructions will be counted as load/store by the performance counters.